vdruelle/Aionostat_code/README.md

-# Morbidostat_phage
+# Aionostat code
-Code to run the morbidostat for my phage experiments.
+Code to run the Aionostat for the phage experiments described in "Transforming Bacteriophage Evolution Studies through Automation with the Aionostat".